 NOTE Visual order is also dependent on locale and language.

 Initial focus specifies the UI element that receives focus when an application or a page is first launched or activated.
-When using a keyboard, it is from this element that a user starts interacting with your app’s UI.
+When using a keyboard, it is from this element that a user starts interacting with your application's UI.

 For UWP apps, initial focus is set to the element with the highest TabIndex that can receive focus.
 Child elements of container controls are ignored.
 In a tie, the first element in the visual tree receives focus.